 - a sharp pain in the front of the hip, sometimes shooting down the thigh

 - a locking, catching, clicking or giving-way sensation in the hip

 - pain in the back of the thigh or buttock

 - stiffness or limited range of motion in the hip joint

-In some cases, a child may not feel any pain.
+In some cases, a patient may not feel any pain.

-An acetabular labral tear is essentially a gradually developing wear-and-tear condition, possibly affecting an up to 22 percent of athletes who report groin pain.
+An acetabular labral tear affects up to 22 percent of athletes who report groin pain.
 It’s more common among athletes whose sports and activities involve rotating and twisting leg motions, such as: